iiAzui/BipoleIVplus/CutsceneConversion/Converter/syntaxguide.md

 ### `=`

 Wait for user input before moving to the next dialogue.
-It'll only wait for input after this, if it's not currently within an ignored branch section.
+It'll only wait for input after this if it's not currently within an ignored branch section.

 ### `==`